sirwangs/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c is a C program that prints a string followed by a new line using the puts function

 5-printf.c is a C program that prints a string using the printf function

+6-size.c is a C program that prints the size of various types on the computer it is compiled and run on